 What a successful vulnerability management program is—and isn’t

-A successful vulnerability management program isn’t just about having the best vulnerability management tool or service in place.
-While tooling is important, solely conducting vulnerability scans doesn’t mean you have a true program in place.
+A successful vulnerability management program isn’t just about having [the best vulnerability management tool] or service in place.
+While tooling is important, solely conducting [vulnerability scans] doesn’t mean you have a true program in place.
 Not nearly enough organizations take the time to carefully plan for what to scan, which leaves gaping holes in vulnerability identification.
 This often comes from a lack of understanding what needs to be scanned.
-Watch the on-demand webcast to see exactly what you should be scanning.

 Running an effective vulnerability assessment program also means having leadership on board and the resources you need.
 If you do not have leadership on your side or the necessary resources, you need to find out why.
 Is it a budget problem, or do you lack the support of your C-suite or board of directors?
 Without leadership support, security initiatives can fall flat, which leaves little incentive for the rest of the organization to prioritize security.
 This can also lead to issues between IT and security teams.
 If the security team runs the vulnerability management program and is sending issues to IT without leadership support, it can be difficult to get IT to take the program seriously.